 Career Opportunities for Psychologists in Nebraska

 Despite the state’s rather sparse psychology degree offerings, it does have a rather prosperous community of professional psychologists spread out across the state.
-The U.S. Bureau of Labor Statistics estimated that Nebraska had at least 510 professional psychologists employed as of May 2014 and those psychologists earned an annual average salary of $63,530 and $81,590 which may not seem like much but is definitely in line with the current cost of living in Nebraska.
+The U.S. Bureau of Labor Statistics estimated that Nebraska had at least 850 professional psychologists employed as of May 2022 and those psychologists earned an annual average salary between $77,650 and $89,700 which may not seem like much but is definitely in line with the current cost of living in Nebraska.

 There is more good news for the state’s psychology industry as well as the profession and employment of the profession within Nebraska is predicted to experience robust growth.
-The Nebraska Department of Labor estimated that employment of psychologists in Nebraska would grow 10 percent from 2008 to 2018, which is equivalent to about 80 new professional psychologists and the Department of Labor also predicted there would be about 30 new job openings over the same time period.
+The US Department of Labor estimated that employment of clinical and counseling psychologists in Nebraska would grow 11% from 2020 to 2030, which is equivalent to about 90 new professional psychologists and the Department of Labor also predicted there would be about 70 new job openings each year.
 So don’t get discouraged if Nebraska may seem like a wasteland for psychology, because just some cursory digging will help prove that the state still has plenty to offer interested students.
 Explore the psychologist licensing requirements in NE.